ChrisMacNaughton/Sapphire/Readme.md

-# Sapphire is a compiled language with a Ruby like syntax
+# Sapphire is an interpreted language